 Malta attracts more and more visitors each year.
-2017 saw a record number of tourists flocking to the island to enjoy the glorious weather, traditional food, clear Mediterranean waters, outstanding history and Maltese culture as a whole.
+There are more and more tourists flocking to the island to enjoy the glorious weather, traditional food, clear Mediterranean waters, outstanding history and Maltese culture as a whole.
 Embrace the Maltese lifestyle and take a look at some of the things that tourist should never, ever do in Malta.

 Bells and fireworks